 Bacterial communities have the potential to change more quickly than communities of macro-organisms due to their fast rate of reproduction.
 A meta-analysis of time series spanning one to three years found positive species-time relationships, indicating that more taxa are observed as the duration of sampling increases, either due to incomplete sampling, extinction and immigration, or speciation (1).
 Bacterial time series display time decay, meaning that the community continues to become more dissimilar from the initial sampling event as time from that event increases (2).
 In one freshwater lake, the amount of change in the bacterial community over a single day was equivalent to dissimilarity between sampling points ten meters apart (3).
 Conversely, bacterial communities can also change gradually over extremely long time scales, as they are sensitive to changes in environmental parameters such as nutrient availability and temperature.
 Wetland ecosystems and their carbon emissions are expected to change on scales greater than 300 years (4); as these emissions are the result of bacterial processes, we expect that the bacterial community will change on the same time scale as its ecosystem.
 Changes in marine phytoplankton regimes have been observed to occur over the past millennium, correlating with shifts in climate (5).
-With such a large range of potential change, we now recognize the need to more rigorously consider the duration and frequency of sampling in microbial ecology.
+With such a large range of potential time scales for change, we now recognize the need to more rigorously consider the duration and frequency of sampling in microbial ecology.

-Multi-year studies of bacterial communities are less common due their logistical difficulties and the need for stable funding, but results from the United States National Science Foundation funded Microbial Observatory projects are exemplary.
+Multi-year studies of bacterial communities are less common due to their logistical difficulties and the need for stable funding, but results from the United States National Science Foundation funded Microbial Observatory and Long Term Ecological Research (LTER) projects are exemplary.
 As a few examples among many, the San Pedro North Pacific - Microbial Observatory contributed to our understanding of heterogeneity of bacterial communities across space and time (6), while research at the Sapelo Island – Microbial Observatory has led the field in linking genomic data to metadata (7).
+While there are several well-established long-term time series in marine systems, studies at this scale in freshwater are rare.
 In our own North Temperate Lakes – Microbial Observatory, based in Wisconsin, USA, a multi-year time series of metagenomic data was used to study sweeps in diversity at the genome level (8), adding to our knowledge of how genetic mutation influences bacterial communities.
 Long-term microbial ecology studies have a time-tested role in the quest to forecast bacterial communities.